willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 2. Expand **Policies** > select **Site lifecycle management**.
 3. Select **Create a policy**, enter your parameters, and finish your policy.
 4. When the policy runs and finds inactive sites, the policy automatically emails the site owners.
 The site owners should confirm if the site is still active.
-5. If the site owners confirm the sties aren't needed, then put inactive sites in read-only mode with SAM [Inactive Sites - Read only capability](/sharepoint/tbd), or move the sites to Microsoft 365 Archive with SAM [Inactive Sites - Archive capability](/sharepoint/tbd).
+5. If the site owners confirm the sites aren't needed, then put inactive sites in [read-only mode with SAM](/sharepoint/site-lifecycle-management#read-only-mode), or move the sites to [Microsoft 365 Archive with SAM](/microsoft-365/archive/archive-setup).

 To learn more about this policy and report, see [site lifecycle management policy](/sharepoint/site-lifecycle-management#create-an-inactive-site-policy).